Jesc06/Single-Page-Crud/README.md

-# Inside the tbody, we have a GET method for Edit and a POST method for Delete.
+# In the tbody section of the table, we added a GET method for editing and a POST method for deleting data.
 #### First, this is the one for Edit.
 ![Step 1](EditMethod.png)